 Calm: Calm the Mind.
 Change the World by Michael Acton Smith

 Modern life is hectic and relentless: trains delayed, endless emails filling the inbox, kids squabbling before bedtime… There has never been a more important time to rediscover your pause button.
 Calm is the book that will show you how to take back a little bit of peace, space and all-important calm.
-This book contains the simple tools, tricks and habits that will change the rest your life.
-It is a practical and pleasurable guide to twenty-first century mindfulness.
+This book contains the simple tools, tricks and habits that will change the rest of your life.
+A practical and pleasurable guide to twenty-first century mindfulness.

 The Happiness Project by Gretchen Rubin